vseryakov/backendjs/README.md

     - $HOME/.backendrc
     - .backendrc

-  The required environment variables required by the tool are (with default values): PREFIX=/usr/local, ROOT=/data, DOMAIN=localhost.
+  The required environment variables required by the tool are (with default values):
+   - PREFIX=/usr/local
+   - ROOT=/data
+   - DOMAIN=localhost

   Any of the following config files can redefine any environmnt variable thus pointing to the correct backend environment directory.